 Today you can visit the ruins of this pueblo built by the Wupatki people as well as a kiva and a ballcourt.
 Besides the Wupatki Pueblo, you can also see other pueblos here, like the Wukoki, Citadel, Nalakihu, Lomaki, and Box Canyon Pueblos.

 There are several trails in and around the pueblo and you can take a guided tour at Wupatki.
-Like Sunset Crater, admission is $25 per car and also includes admission to the other site.
+Like Sunset Crater, there is an admission fee per car and it also includes admission to the other site.

 From Highway 89, it is a short drive to the South Rim of the Grand Canyon by turning left on Highway 64.
 There are many scenic spots to pull over and view the canyon on this route as you drive along, so you may want to plan some extra time if you are taking this route.